 If we're to draw anything from the comparison, wouldn't we also have to know the percentage of people in each country that live in large cities?

-Cleveland may be the factory of sadness, but the warehouse is in Kansas City.
+Cleveland may be the factory of sadness, but the western regional warehouse is Arrowhead Stadium.